Shuttle pickup at the Hilton

 Will there be multiple events?

-We will be hosting Welcome Drinks on the evening of Friday, 5/22.
-This event is totally optional.
+We will be hosting Welcome Drinks at 9:30 pm on Friday, 5/22, at Kills Boro Brewing Company.
+This event is casual and totally optional.

 Do you have a registry?